A Theory of Atomic Beamforming

 \section{Models and Metrics}

-As illustrated in Fig.~\ref{img:system_model}, we consider a single-antenna LO-dressed RARE system.
-The setup includes a pair of probe and coupling lasers for producing Rydberg atoms and a single photodetector (PD) for measuring the output probe laser signal.
-A continuous vapor cell of length $L$, filled with alkali atoms, serves as the wireless signal sensor, as detailed in Section~III.
-This design is further extended to a segmental vapor cell architecture in Section~IV.
-The detailed system models and performance metrics are presented below.
+As illustrated in Fig.~\ref{img:system_model}, we consider an LO-dressed Rydberg superheterodyne receiver.
+The receiver consists of a pair of probe and coupling lasers that prepare the Rydberg atoms, together with a PD that measures the output probe-laser power.
+A single vapor cell of length $L$, filled with alkali atoms, serves as the wireless signal sensor.
+This section presents the corresponding system models and performance metrics.
+The extension to the segmental-vapor-cell architecture is discussed in Section IV.